Skip to main content

 # Enable or disable spent UTXO pruning.

-# Default: false (Pruning is disabled by default)
+# Default: true (Pruning is enabled by default)

 REMOVE_SPENT_UTXOS=true